 The town of Shelburne is a place frequently visited by tourists from other states as well as other countries.
 The most common attractions present in the town are as follows:

 - The Shelburne Museum – This art museum was established in the year 1947 and since then it has been the center of attraction for travelers.
-The museum exhibits world’s best paintings, furniture, textiles and various other artifacts.
+The museum exhibits the world’s best paintings, furniture, textiles and various other artifacts.

 - The Shelburne Farms – This is the center of environmental education.
 The Vermont Mozart Festival is also held in this location.

 - A Public Beach – Another popular attraction in the town of Shelburne is the public beach maintained by the authorities of Shelburne.
 Visitors can enjoy various activities with their friends and family on a visit to the beach.
 During the summer season activities such as swimming and barbecues are popular.
-On the contrary, ice skating and ice fishing takes away the attention of visitors in winter season.
+On the contrary, ice skating and ice fishing takes away the attention of visitors in the winter season.

 Stowe's fertile valley spans from Mount Mansfield to the west, Vermont’s highest peak, and the Worcester Range or "Hogback" Mountains to the east.
 Founded in June of 1763, the skiing is unforgettable with not only Smuggler's Notch close by, but Sugarbush and Mad River Glen in the Mad River Valley & Bolton Valley Ski Area, all within easy driving distance.
 Waterbury, with some state government, is a vibrant and conveniently located town just a half an hour south of Burlington.
 Surrounding towns include Waterbury Center, Waterbury, Moscow, & Morristown.

-Ski Mount Mansfield and the Stowe Mountain Resort or Smuggler’s Notch, cross country ski or snowshoe at the Trapp Family Lodge, or visit the Vermont Ski & Snowboard Museum or backcountry ski in the Backcountry Ski Festival or the 19k rite of passage Trapps to Bolton Backcountry Ski Race & Tour.
+Ski Mount Mansfield and the Stowe Mountain Resort or Smuggler’s Notch, cross country ski or snowshoe at the Trapp Family Lodge or visit the Vermont Ski & Snowboard Museum or backcountry ski in the Backcountry Ski Festival or the 19k rite of passage Trapps to Bolton Backcountry Ski Race & Tour.
 In summer ride the Stowe Rec Path, mountain bike on Perry Hill, or hike the Long Trail maintained by the Green Mountain Club.

 Ski or snowboard all day, Kayak, fly fish or ice fish the Lamoille & Winooski Rivers, Sterling Pond, Wolcott Pond, Waterbury Reservoir, Little River State Park or Lake Eden, come home to a crispy kale and steak dinner, see a Stowe Theater Guild play.
 Visit Laughing Moon Chocolates, Waterbury Center’s Cold Hollow Cider Mill, Ben & Jerry’s historic ice cream factory, or take an Eden Dog Sled Tour.
 Hold your next conference or get married at the amazing Stowe Mountain Lodge.